luanpotter/shattered-wilds/docs/lexicon/Stat/Resolve.md

 * A Contested Check can be used to resist Command Arcane Spells that attempt to control your mind.
 * A Contested Check can be used to resist social manipulation, intimidation, or coercion attempts.
-* A Check can be used to see through lies, deception, or misdirection.
+* A Check can be used to resist fear effects, whether from supernatural sources or terrifying situations.
-* A Check can be used to maintain your sense of self and identity under mental pressure.